About

 More estimated deaths than cases for ‘other leukemia’ and ‘other & unspecified primary sites’ may reflect lack of specificity in recording underlying cause of death on death certificates and/or an undercount in the case estimate.

-In the 2024 data release, diagnoses in 2020 are excluded from trend and lifetime risk analyses because the modeling programs used were not designed to accommodate such a large single-year data anomaly as the 10% drop that occurred from 2019 to 2020 because of disruptions in health care related to the COVID-19 pandemic.
-Additionally, mortality data rates by racial and ethnic groups are presented for 2016-2020 using vintage 2020 bridged race population estimates because of unresolved differences in how information on race and ethnicity were collected in the 2020 census.
+In the 2026 data release, diagnoses in 2020 are excluded from trend and lifetime risk analyses because the modeling programs used were not designed to accommodate such a large single-year data anomaly as the 10% drop that occurred from 2019 to 2020 because of disruptions in health care related to the COVID-19 pandemic.

-Nevada and Puerto Rico are excluded from overall US rates as they did not meet data standards for all reported years.
-In the 2024 data release, rates for Arkansas and Indiana are for years 2016-2019 only because they did not meet data standards for the year 2020.
+Puerto Rico is excluded from overall US rates as they did not meet data standards for all reported years.
+In the 2026 data release, rates for Arkansas are for years 2016-2019 and for Indiana for 2017-2020 because they did not meet data standards for all of the most recently available years.

 Authors